 The EXCEPTION is a vehicle loan with Ford Motor Credit.
 If your vehicle is financed with them, MAKE SURE to discuss that with me.
 They might repossess even though the loan balance far exceeds the value of the vehicle.
 The good news is that if they do, you are instantly richer by the amount of that negative equity.

-On the other hand, if you have a low interest rate, and the vehicle is worth more than the loan balance, you are confident that you can make the payments, and you like the vehicle, then it might be worth reaffirming the loan, for the good credit reporting and the assurance that the lender won’t repossess.
+On the other hand, if the lender is willing to make a significant concession to the interest rate, loan balance, and/or loan term, then it might be worth reaffirming the loan, for the good credit reporting and the assurance that the lender won’t repossess.

 Unless you will be walking away from the home, most first mortgages (deeds of trust) can be safely reaffirmed.
 California state law largely prohibits a lender from getting a deficiency judgment on a foreclosed first mortgage.
 So the risk is minimal; the benefit (although also rather small) of having your continued payments reflected on your credit reports, may make it worth reaffirming the loan.